Automatic Discovery and Description of Human Planning Strategies: A new method for discovering and describing human planning strategies

 \item Run Human-Interpret on either of the available data sets by typing

-Parameter \texttt{experiment} corresponds to the name of the experiment that resulted in one of the four data sets.
+Parameter \texttt{run} is the run id of the call to the function.
+Then, \texttt{experiment\_id} corresponds to the name of the experiment that resulted in one of the four data sets.
 As written in Table~\ref{tab:params}, \texttt{max\_num\_strategies} quantifies the maximum number of strategies that could exist in the data set and should be described; parameter \texttt{expert\_reward} defines the maximum reward obtainable in the Mouselab MDP defining each of the experiments; \texttt{num\_participants} state that the data of the first \texttt{<num>} participants should be extracted from the data set; \texttt{num\_demos} controls how many strategy demonstrations to use in Human-Interpret; \texttt{begin} controls which model to begin with (how many clusters to consider in the first model to then incrementally increase that number thus defining consecutive models).
 The available names, number of all tested participants, and corresponding expert rewards are provided in the readme file included in the source code.
-The output of this command is saved in the \texttt{interprets\_procedure} folder in a text file named according to the following structure: The files contain procedural formulas describing the clusters, their natural language descriptions, and a set of statistics associated with those descriptions (e.g. how well it fits the experimental data, how big it is, etc.) \item To reproduce the exact set of strategies from this paper, set the parameters like this:
+The output of this command is saved in the \texttt{interprets\_procedure} folder in a text file named according to the following structure (and smaller files without the prefix): The files contain procedural formulas describing the clusters, their natural language descriptions, and a set of statistics associated with those descriptions (e.g. how well they fit the experimental data, how big they are, etc.) \item To reproduce the exact set of strategies from this paper, run the following code for \emph{i} in 1:10:

 \end{enumerate}